 5. User also has the sole responsibility for assigning properly trained persons to operate the kilns who have demonstrated common sense and a general aptitude for such work.

-6. It is User's sole responsibility to understand and assure adherence to all safety notices and installation, operating, and maintenance instructions provided by this web site and/or by the kiln manufacturer.
+6. It is user's sole responsibility to understand and assure adherence to all safety notices and installation, operating, and maintenance instructions provided by L&L Kiln Mfg., Inc.